 From Structural to Software

-I’ve nearly finished up my first search for a full-time purely software role, targeting full-stack positions at small to mid-sized companies.
-In the past two years, I’ve had over twenty people ask me about changing careers from structural engineering (through word of mouth, LinkedIn, and Twitter), so I thought it would be helpful to outline what the process has been like.
+I've nearly finished up my search for a full-time purely software role, targeting full-stack positions at small to mid-sized companies.
+In the past two years, I've had over twenty people ask me about changing careers from structural engineering (through word of mouth, LinkedIn, and Twitter), so I thought it would be helpful to outline what the process has been like.

 Background

 I have been writing code alongside my job (and also for fun) since 2015.
-Some of that experience was in an academic setting (admittedly that was probably the worst and least productive stage), but the majority of it has been experimenting and building tools for my job and on my own time.
+Some of that experience was in an academic setting (admittedly that was probably the worst stage), but the majority of it has been experimenting and building tools for my job and on my own time.
 I also did two focused retreats in programming at the Recurse Center in Fall 2019 (in person) and Summer 2021 (virtual).

 It is really hard to be dedicated to and consistently study a completely different field while working a full-time job.
 When I re-entered structural engineering practice in 2018, I was working 60+ hours a week, which made it nearly impossible to have any downtime and hobbies.
 I prioritized attending a monthly meetup with Pyladies NYC, which made a world of difference, since it made me accountable to working on projects to show.
 It was also extremely motivating to spend at least an evening a month with likeminded individuals who wanted to get better at software craft.
 While some aspects of programming might lend themselves to structural engineering (i.e. optioneering in project early stages or conducting sensitivity studies), I had a lot of projects that were in construction documentation (CDs) or contract administration (CA), where administrative stuff just needed to get done, and there wasn't any room for experimentation or research.